statamic/docs/content/collections/docs/collections.md

 ## Localization

-When running a [multi-site](/multi-site) installation, you can have entries that exist in multiple sites with different content, or have entries exclusive to a site.
+When running a [multi-site](/multi-site) installation, you can have entries exist in multiple sites with different content, or have entries exclusive to a site.

 [Read about localizing entries](/knowledge-base/localizing-entries)